 Somewhere between a pancake, a popover, and a soufflé, Dutch Baby Pancakes are a unique, incredibly delicious and beautiful breakfast.
 Its gorgeous shape is perfect for either sweet or savory fillings.
-I make my Dutch Baby Pancakes with my homemade Lemon Curd, fresh berries and a dusting of powdered sugar.
+I make my Dutch Baby Pancake recipe with my Homemade Lemon Curd recipe, fresh berries and a dusting of powdered sugar.

 While most pancakes have some form of leavening agent (typically baking powder) the Dutch Baby Pancake puffs up in the oven due to the batter being frothy from being mixed in a blender.
-The air bubbles in the batter expand dramatically in the hot oven, then collapse giving the Dutch Baby Pancake its unique shape.
-They puff up so dramatically in fact, you’ll think you’ll never be able to eat even a fraction of it.
+The air bubbles in the batter expand dramatically in the hot oven, then collapse giving these pancakes their unique shape.
+My Dutch Baby Pancake recipe puffs up so dramatically in fact, you’ll think you’ll never be able to eat even a fraction of it.
 But once out of the oven, the Dutch Baby quickly collapses and is one of the most beautiful pancakes you could ever serve.
 Cooked in a preheated cast iron skillet, with lots of melted butter, this is going to be your new favorite breakfast.

 - ½ Cup Sugar

 - 3 Lemons, zest, and juice